lionheart1022/Bet-Game-API-Flask/README.md

 	"state": "finished", // see above
-	"accept_date": "RFC datetime", // date of eiter accepting or declining game, null for new games "winner": "opponent", // either "creator", "opponent" or "draw" "finish_date": "RFC datetime" // date when this game was finished, according to EA servers }
+	"accept_date": "RFC datetime", // date of eiter accepting or declining game, null for new games "winner": "opponent", // either "creator", "opponent" or "draw" "details": "Manchester vs Barcelona, score 1-3", // game result details, it depends on game and poller "finish_date": "RFC datetime" // date when this game was finished, according to EA servers }
 ```